Turin Erotic Papyrus: Erotic section

 The final two thirds of Turin Erotic Papyrus consist of a series of twelve vignettes showing men and women in various sexual positions.
 The men in the illustrations are "scruffy, balding, short, and paunchy" with exaggeratedly large genitalia and do not conform to Egyptian standards of physical attractiveness.
 The women are nubile, and they are shown with objects from traditional erotic iconography, such as convolvulus leaves and, in some scenes, they are even holding items traditionally associated with Hathor, the goddess of love, such as lotus flowers, monkeys, and sistra.
-The scroll was probably painted in the Ramesside period (1292-1075 BC).
-Its high artistic quality indicates that it was produced for a wealthy audience.
+The scroll was probably painted in the Ramesside period (1292–1075 BC).
+Its high artistic quality indicates that it was produced either for a wealthy audience or by and for a group of scribes or contour artists.

 No other similar scrolls have yet been discovered.
 Depictions of sexual intercourse were not part of the general repertory of ancient Egyptian formal art, but rudimentary sketches of heterosexual intercourse have been found on pottery fragments and in graffiti.
 The various male images have also been interpreted as a single protagonist, who has several encounters with a courtesan.